rlk/util3d/obj.md

 Proper selection of `qc` is crucial.
 Overestimating the cache size will result in bad performance.
 It is safe to assume a cache size of 16.
 Recent video hardware provides cache sizes up to 32.
 Average-case analysis indicates that future video hardware is unlikely to increase cache size far beyond 32.

 Optimal sorting is NP-complete.
 This implementation is fast (linear in the number of triangles) but not optimal.
 There is no guarantee that a sorted model will have a lower ACMR than the original unsorted model.
 Paranoid applications should confirm that sorting reduces the ACMR and reload the model if it does not.

-#### Rendering

-The primary rendering function `obj_render` is defined in the top level API.
-The following functions allow for piece-wise rendering and the independant application of vertex and material state, if desired.

-- `void obj_draw_vert(obj *O)`

-    Bind the vertex buffer object of OBJ `O`.
-The application may then render selected vertices using `glDrawElements`, `glDrawArrays`, etc.

-- `void obj_draw_mtrl(obj *O, int mi)`

-    Apply material `mi` of OBJ `O`.
-Any rendering subsequently performed by the application will use this material.

-- `void obj_draw_surf(obj *O, int si)`

-    Draw all polygons and lines in surface `si` of OBJ `O`.
-Rendering will use any material and vertex buffer previously set by the application.
-It is recommended that applications bind the file's own vertex buffer using `obj_draw_vert` prior to rendering a surface in that file.

-- `void obj_draw_axes(obj *O, float length)`

-    Draw the tangent-space basis vectors (normal, tangent, and bitangent) of all vertices of OBJ `O`.

 #### Exporting